-36. POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 MARCH 2024
+37. POSSIBLE IMPACT OF AMENDMENTS, NEW STANDARDS AND INTERPRETATIONS ISSUED BUT NOT YET EFFECTIVE FOR THE YEAR ENDED 31 MARCH 2025

-Up to the date of issue of these financial statements, the HKICPA has issued a number of amendments and a new standard, which are not yet effective for the year ended 31 March 2024 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the HKICPA has issued new and amended HKFRS Accounting Standards, which are not yet effective for the year ended 31 March 2025 and which have not been adopted in these financial statements.
 These developments include the following which may be relevant to the Group.